Know Your Rights: Same-Sex Marriage

 19. Can an employee in the clerk's office refuse to give us a license or refuse to sign our license application because they object to marriages between same-sex couples?

 No. Civil servants otherwise required to issue licenses for civil marriages may not refuse to do so because of personal beliefs or religious objections.
 When clerks review marriage license applications, they act on behalf of the State of California.
 For that reason, they may not treat one group of applicants differently from another group solely because of personal religious objections.
-If you have any issues or problems with a clerk, please contact one of the LGBT legal organizations listed on this document (ACLU, Lambda Legal, or National Center for Lesbian Rights).
+If you have any issues or problems with a clerk, please contact one of the LGBT legal organizations listed on this document (ACLU Foundation of Northern California, Lambda Legal, or National Center for Lesbian Rights).

 20. Can a private business, such as a florist, photographer, or event space refuse to provide space or a service for my wedding because I am marrying a person of the same sex?